 Open register is a version of the electoral register that's available for anyone to who wants to buy a copy.
 Every person applying to become registered will be asked if they want their details excluded from the open register.
 Opting out doesn't affect your right to vote or credit status.
 You can opt out of the open register at:

 Anyone can request to vote by post, instead of going to a polling station, providing you appear on the register of electors.
 If you wish to vote by post you can download the form from

 Postal votes are usually sent out a week before election day.
 You must make sure that your vote arrives back before 10pm on election day for your vote to count.
 You will not be able to vote in person at the polling station, unless you contact us in writing at least 11 working days prior to any election, to cancel your postal vote.

 If anyone tries to help you vote against your will, or force you to give them your postal vote, you should contact the police.
-If you have any other queries please contact your local electoral registration office, you can get their details from About my vote
+If you have any other queries please contact your local electoral registration office, you can get their details from Electoral Commission

 Voting by proxy